How to Scrape Google Maps

 Why Scrape Google Maps?

 Google Maps contains a vast amount of business profile data like addresses, ratings, phone numbers and website addresses.
-Not only it's a powerful data directory for business intelligence and market analysis it can also be used for lead generation as it contains business contact details.
+Scraping Google Maps can provide a robust data directory for business intelligence and market analysis.
+It can also be used for lead generation as it contains business contact details.

 For more on scraping use cases see our extensive web scraping use case article

-In this tutorial, we'll mostly be using Javascript execution feature of browser automation libraries like Selenium, Playwright and ScrapFly's Javascript Rendering feature to retrieve the fully rendered HTML pages.
+In this Google Maps web scraping guide, we'll mostly be using Javascript execution feature of browser automation libraries like Selenium, Playwright and ScrapFly's Javascript Rendering feature to retrieve the fully rendered HTML pages.

 If you're unfamiliar with web scraping using browsers see our full introduction tutorial which covers Playwright, Puppeteer, Selenium and ScrapFly browser automation toolkits.